-Baby’s First Steps: Any effects from a “late walker”?
+Baby’s First Steps: Is there such a thing as a “late walker”?

 Watching a baby take their first steps is an unforgettable moment for any parent.
 It marks a significant milestone in their development, showcasing their growing independence and physical abilities.
 Understanding what to expect during this exciting stage and how to support your baby can make this journey even more rewarding.